budparr/budparr.github.io/content/article/2013-09-30-what-an-author-site-should-look-like.md

 ---
 class: dev
 date: 2013-09-30T00:00:00Z
 title: What an Author Site Should Look Like
+draft: false
 url: /2013/09/30/what-an-author-site-should-look-like/
 ---